WHOIS Domain Lookup

 That perfect domain you want — that's taken by someone else — could still be yours.
 A GoDaddy broker can work with the domain name registry to find and negotiate with the current owner to get the name for you.

 Who owns a domain name?

-A domain name can be legally owned or held by any person, entity or organization, also known as domain registrant.
-Check out more tips on how to find out who owns a domain.
+A domain name can be legally owned or held by any person, entity or organization, also known as domain registrant, who must keep registration fees up-to-date and contact details current in WHOIS database.

 What is the WHOIS database?

 WHOIS verification can even be utilized to combat spam or fraud, as administrators can track down registrants who post illegal content or participate in phishing scams.
 In addition, the agreements from the International Corporation for Assigned Names and Numbers (ICANN) protects domain registrants by prohibiting the use of WHOIS listings for marketing or spam purposes, including high-volume, automated queries against a specific registrar or registry system (unless such queries are done with the intent to manage domain names).

 How do I use the WHOIS Lookup Tool?

 In addition, ICANN allows internet users to file complaints if they discover WHOIS domain name lookup data that is incorrect or incomplete.
 In such instances, registrars must correct and verify the data in a timely manner.
 Through this verification protocol, ICANN seeks to maintain the highest possible level of accuracy.